Wykerd/quiz/README.md

 __Currently under development.__

 # Deployment
 This application uses a microservice architecture.
-It includes a client and backend service eachi with a Dockerfile to run them in containers.
+It includes a client and backend service each with a Dockerfile to run them in containers.

 I recommend running the application in docker containers as it handles most of the setup for you.
 See __Running in docker__ for more detailed instructions.